 If you did drive after consuming alcohol it is advisable to begin the DUI alcohol classes prior to going to Court.

 You need and deserve an experienced DUI defense attorney who will fight for your rights.

-Mr. Johnson knows how to win, but he also knows that sometimes a better resolution can be achieved through negotiations with prosecutors that result in lesser charges or fewer consequences.
+Erik Johnson knows how to win, but also that sometimes a better resolution can be achieved through negotiations with prosecutors that result in lesser charges or fewer consequences.